AksoEo/docs/api/authorization.md

 	Clients may be denied specific permissions overriding previously granted permissions on a per client basis.

 Unlike usual permission models, AKSO employs a key-value based approach to permission scopes.
-This means that a client might have the permission `users.read` with the value `true`, meaning that they are allowed to real all data on all users with no limitations.
+This means that a client might have the permission `users.read` with the value `true`, meaning that they are allowed to read all data on all users with no limitations.

 However, if the value of the `users.read` key is set to `{ age: { $lt: 35 } }`, the user is only able to `GET` users under the age of 35.
 This permissions value uses the same syntax as is used for query filtering as defined in [RESTful API design principles](restful.md).